pleshakoff/blockchain-casino/README.md

 ![alt text](https://github.com/pleshakoff/blockchain-casino/blob/master/metamask_new.png?raw=true"")

-If everything is correct, you will see that the user has 100 ETH on his account
+If everything is correct, you will see that the user has 100 ETH in his account

-You can also connect our coins to the wallet and then you will see how many of them the user has.
+You can also connect our coins to the wallet and then you will see how many coins the user has.
-For this, you need to add a token, and specify the address of our contract as the address in the "Custom Token" tab, which can be found here http://localhost:8080/api/v1/address
+For this, you need to add a token, and specify the address of our contract as the address in the "Custom Token" tab, which can be found here: http://localhost:8080/api/v1/address

 ![alt text](https://github.com/pleshakoff/blockchain-casino/blob/master/metamsk_token.png?raw=true"")